gouline/internet-outages/README.md

-# internet-outages
+# outages-sample

-Selenium Python example for scraping internet outages from a website.
+Selenium Python example for scraping outages from a website.

 ## GitHub Actions